 What Is Mastering?

-While there are many definitions of mastering, we like to think of it as the process of taking a final audio mix and preparing it for release and distribution.
+While there are many definitions of mastering, we like to think of the mastering process as taking a final audio mix and preparing it for release and distribution.
 Mastering is sort of like adding the finishing touches to a photograph or adding a bit of garnish to a delicious plate of pasta.

 Why Your Mastering Chain Is So Important